anuket-project/anuket-specifications/doc/ref_cert/RC2/README.md

 [<< Back](../)

-# Reference Certification - Kubernetes based
+# Reference Conformance - Kubernetes based

-This is the Kubernetes Based Reference Certification
+This is the Kubernetes Based Reference Conformance

 ## Release Information
 **Release: _0.0_**